camptocamp/c2cgeoform/docs/user-guide/project.rst

 Set up database
 ~~~~~~~~~~~~~~~

 First of all you need to have a PostGIS database for the project.
-See
-the `Prerequesites`_ of the Developer Guide to know how to do that.

 Create the database:

 .. code-block:: shell